Photo by Minaret Photography

 The short answer is: probably.
 And by that I mean, most bloggers in general are shitty writers.
-I mean it’s a blog for Christsake.
-It’s not like one needs a degree and a board-certified license to set up a blogger or Wordpress account and start farting ideas out into the world.
+I mean it's a blog for Christsake.
+It's not like one needs a degree and a board-certified license to set up a WordPress site and start farting ideas out into the world.

 But there are also wonderfully written blogs out there, including wedding blogs.

 But instead of niggling over whether or not wedding bloggers in general are shitty writers, I want to share with you why I blog (shitty writing or not) and how this little wedding blog actually liberated me creatively.
 And I also want to talk to you about my mission to help mountain brides with this blog.

 I’m going to start with me.
 The academic.
 The Women's College graduate.

 I'm going to start with what I routinely find astounding about my personal life: I like to blog about weddings.
 WEDDINGS!
 Did you read up there about my being a women's college graduate?
 I mean really!
 Whiskey, Tango, Foxtrot?

 But I need to start at the real beginning.
 And by beginning I don’t mean that “magical” day when my so-called “prince charming” proposed.
 Nor am I talking about the meta-narrative that every wedding blogger invokes in her about page/ mission statement/sidebar blurb that invariably starts with…”After planning my own wedding” and ends with something about “passion” and “helping other brides.”
 (Not that there's anything wrong with that.
 It's just not me.
 Yes I want to help brides, but theres more to me than that. )